 A:

-South Carolina is proud to represent southern hospitality at its finest — its cities and towns are dripping with southern charm.
-And whether you prefer to be immersed in some of the state’s rich history or surrounded by beautiful beach views, there's a place every retiree can proudly call home in South Carolina!
+South Carolina is proud to represent southern hospitality at its finest — its cities and towns are brimming with Southern charm.
+And whether you prefer to be immersed in some of the state’s rich history or surrounded by beautiful beach views, there's a place every retiree can happily call home in South Carolina.

 Q: What are the pros and cons of retiring in South Carolina?